ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

-I][f the pass was not fumbled, a single player from the opposition team may be able to attempt to interfere with the pass, hoping to \'Deflect\' the pass or, in some rare cases, to
+I][f the pass was not fumbled, a single player from the opposition team may be able to attempt to interfere with the pass, hoping to 'Deflect' the pass or, in some rare cases, to 'Intercept' the pass.
-\'Intercept\' the pass.
 To determine if any opposition players are able to attempt passing interference, place the range ruler so that the circle at the end is over the centre of the square occupied by the player performing the Pass action.